Southern or Austral Grass Tree

 These are an evergreen plant, slow growing at around 2cm a year depending on conditions.

-The slow growing nature means that mature specimens tend to come at a high cost.
+The slow growing nature means that mature specimens tend to come at a high cost as with other grass tree species.

 Problems and Care